Stonewall 50 – Minisode 4 – Craig Rodwell

 We’re bringing you this special Making Gay History minisode thanks to the generous support of Christopher Street Financial.
 Since 1981, Christopher Street Financial has been helping members of the LGBTQ+ community make their important life and wealth decisions.
 Learn more about Christopher Street Financial at christopherstreet.com.

-To learn more about Craig Rodwell, read this biographical overview from the LGBTQ Religious Archives Network and check out the notes from our episode on Dick Leitsch here, as well as the notes that accompany our Stonewall 50 season episodes.
+To learn more about Craig Rodwell, read this biographical overview from the LGBTQ Religious Archives Network and explore the notes that accompany our Stonewall 50 season episodes and our episode on Dick Leitsch here.

 Eric Marcus Narration: Dateline: June 28, 2019, 1:20 a.m., New York City.